WrestleMania IV

 WrestleMania IV was a 1988 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It was the fourth annual WrestleMania and took place on March 27, 1988, at the Atlantic City Convention Hall (advertised as Trump Plaza) (Note: The venue was referred to as the Trump Plaza Hotel and Casino during the broadcast.) in Atlantic City, New Jersey.
 The announced attendance of the event was 19,199.

-The main event featured the finals of a one-night, 14-man single-elimination tournament for the WWF World Heavyweight Championship, in which Macho Man Randy Savage defeated "The Million Dollar Man" Ted DiBiase to win the vacant title.
+The main event featured the finals of a one-night, 14-man professional wrestling tournament for the vacant WWF World Heavyweight Championship, in which "Macho Man" Randy Savage defeated "Million Dollar Man" Ted DiBiase to win the title.
 This marked the first WrestleMania that did not feature Hulk Hogan—regarded as the WWF's biggest star in the 1980s—as a participant in the main event (though he was at ringside in Savage's corner).

 The undercard featured a 20-man battle royal won by Bad News Brown, Demolition (Ax and Smash) versus Strike Force (Tito Santana and Rick Martel) for the WWF Tag Team Championship, and Brutus "The Barber" Beefcake versus The Honky Tonk Man for the WWF Intercontinental Heavyweight Championship.

-Contemporary critics gave the event a lukewarm reception, noting its extended length and large amount of matches due to it's 14-man tournament setting.
-Many reviewers have retrospectively ranked it as one of the weakest Wrestlemania events.
+Contemporary critics gave the event a lukewarm reception, noting its extended length and large number of matches due to its 14-man tournament setting.
+Many reviewers have retrospectively ranked it as one of the weakest WrestleMania events.